 Video length: 11 minutes

-Studying Nazi propaganda helps students understand the role of antisemitism in the Holocaust, and incorporating media literacy skills into this study encourages students to think critically about information encountered every day.
+Studying Nazi propaganda helps students understand the role of antisemitism in the Holocaust.
+Incorporating media literacy skills into this study encourages students to think critically about information they encounter every day.

 Video length: 18 minutes

-Resources for teaching about liberation, including a short video, that follow the guidelines for teaching about the Holocaust.
+These resources for teaching about liberation, including a short video, follow the Museum's guidelines for teaching about the Holocaust.

 Video length: 10 minutes

-The Holocaust is taught in English classrooms with as much, if not more, frequency than history classrooms, presenting a unique opportunity for English educators to balance best practices in English instruction with historical accuracy and context, which is critical for understanding the Holocaust.
+Teaching about the Holocaust in English classrooms presents a unique opportunity for English educators to balance best practices in English instruction with historical accuracy and context, which is critical for student understanding.

 Video length: 13 minutes

-Items that belonged to those victims and survivors—as well as other materials that relate to their stories, experiences, and histories form the heart of the Museum’s collections.
-This comprehensive collection contains millions of artifacts including documents, photos and films, art and music, personal effects, and testimonies.
-Primary sources anchor Museum classroom resources.
+Items that belonged to victims and survivors—as well as other materials that relate to their stories, experiences, and histories form the heart of the Museum’s collections.
+This video offers resources for incorporating primary sources into classroom instruction.

 Video length: 13 minutes

-One of the most powerful ways of remembering the Holocaust and honoring its victims is to bring the voices of survivors to your students.
-These voices are important to fulfilling one of the Museum’s guidelines for teaching about the Holocaust–translating statistics into people.
-By incorporating survivor testimony in your classroom, students become witnesses and honor both the memory of survivors and victims of the Holocaust.
+One of the most powerful ways of remembering the Holocaust is hearing the voices of survivors.
+By incorporating survivor testimony in your classroom, students become witnesses and honor the memory of Holocaust survivors and victims.

 Video length: 11 minutes